Configure AWS CodeBuild Webhooks

 Configure CodeBuild as a GitHub Actions runner

-Teams can use CodeBuild as a compute backend for GitHub Actions workflows, allowing builds to run on AWS infrastructure with custom configurations.
+Teams can use CodeBuild as a compute backend for GitHub Actions workflows, triggering builds when jobs are queued.

 import * as pulumi from "@pulumi/pulumi";